Plum Island Light House/Newburyport Harbor Light

 Newburyport, MA 01950

-The Friends of Plum Island Light maintain the lighthouse and sometimes open the tower.
-Call (978) 973-6935 to see when open houses are offered.
+The Friends of Plum Island Light maintain the lighthouse and host lighthouse tours.
+Email to reserve a time.